 - G14.
 Note the phrase "in addition to this."
 If R has already included some or all of the income from these sources in G13, do not double-count it. - G16.
 If earnings are solely from bonuses, overtime, tips or commissions, select YES. - G17f-G23.
-If there are no work hours reported in Section BC for income recorded at G13 and/or G17a-e, you must complete the supplementary question sequence (G17J1-G17J10), which the computer program will automatically prompt you to ask. - G18a.
+If there are no work hours reported in Section BC for income recorded at G13 and/or G17a-e, you must complete the supplementary question sequence (G17J1-G17J10), which the computer program will automatically prompt you to ask. - G17.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.

+G18a.
 PROFESSIONAL PRACTICE: Includes self-employed doctors, lawyers, architects, CPAs, etc., who don't report their earnings as salary or business income, as well as those with income from consulting, honoraria, etc.